Tenant information and advice

 - a carbon monoxide detector is installed in every room which contains a solid fuel burning appliance

-To report landlords who are not complying with the legislation, contact the Housing Standards Team on 01539 733333 or email email@example.com
+To report landlords who are not complying with the legislation, contact the Housing Standards Team by emailing email@example.com or call 01539 733 333.

 - The Housing Health and Safety Rating System